Android 12 Beta Problems: 5 Things to Know

 Where to Find Android 12 Beta Feedback

-As we push away from the Android 12 beta’s release, you’ll want to monitor feedback from Android 12 beta users.
+As we push away from the latest Android 12 beta release, you’ll want to monitor feedback from Android 12 beta users.

 We’ve seen feedback emerge on social media sites like Twitter and YouTube.
 We’ve also seen feedback on Google’s Pixel Help Forums, XDA-Developers, and the Android Beta Reddit.